Can I Survive Acute Myeloid Leukemia (AML)? What Is My Prognosis?

 What are the survival rates for people with AML?

-The five-year survival rate varies slightly based on race and gender:
+The 5-year survival rate varies slightly based on race and gender:

 Other factors that affect your prognosis